coco-robotics/planning_by_SMT/README.md

 ### To Run blackbox
 1. Clone this repo
-2. $> ./blackbox -o strips_test/domain.pddl -f strips_test/problem.pddl
+2. (For Mac) $> ./blackbox -o strips_test/domain.pddl -f strips_test/problem.pddl
+3. If above not works, go to the blackbox webpage and replace the executable suitable for your system and do it again.

 ### Problems
 I am not sure why the blackbox does not work for the pddl files in pddl_files directory, can you explain that?
 Thanks!